j1mk1m/j1mk1m.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a junior undegraduate student at Carnegie Mellon University, majoring in Computer Science with a concentration in Algorithms and Complexity.
+I am a junior undergraduate student at Carnegie Mellon University, majoring in Computer Science with a concentration in Algorithms and Complexity.